imTofuu/UARGs/README.md

     ```c++
     String argument = device.getArg(&args, index).v;
     ```
     `index` is the index of argument you are getting.
-Uses 0 based indexing. `v` **is required to get the string value of the arg, otherwise it is a struct.**
+Uses 0 based indexing. `.v` **is required to get the string value of the arg, otherwise it is a struct.**